Views, vines and volcanoes in Tenerife

 Up hill and down volcano

 Whether you’re a fair-weather walker or dedicated hiker, you’ll find a route to suit you in Tenerife.
 The most obvious climbs are to be had in Mount Teide National Park where you can trek up to the summit of the volcano (and Spain’s highest mountain) – the only place you’re likely to see snow in these parts.
-Route 040 reopened in October 2020 and is considered one of the best and most challenging trails in Europe.
+Route 040 is considered one of the best and most challenging trails in Europe.
 The full hike takes around 12 hours from El Socorro Beach, rising 4,000m to the Teide’s peak using many of the traditional cañadas (mountain paths).
 For more gentle ambulation, try a walking tour of historic La Laguna – the 15th-century city that acted as the template for the cities of Old Havana, Lima and Cartagena.
 Nature lovers should head for Anaga Country Park to experience the mystical nature of the prehistoric laurisilva forests.

 Tenerife’s best beaches